-Fuglavernd – BirdLife Iceland was founded in 1963, it is an NGO, membership based organization with 1200 members.
+Fuglavernd – BirdLife Iceland was founded in 1963, it is an NGO, membership based organization with 1300 members in 2021.

 The mission of the organization is to work for the protection and conservation of Iceland’s birds and their habitats and to promote enjoyment, understanding and study of birds and their habitats.